mrseanryan/changelog-updater/README.md

 - sets the release date to today's date
 - adds new empty Added or Changed sections, ready for the next release

-## Future features
-- set the release date to match the last changed date (in git) of package.json
-- collapse the Added or Changed section as appropriate

 ## Usage

 ```